Devonta Freeman: 2018 season

-In Week 1, Freeman suffered a knee injury and missed the next three games.
-He returned in Week 5 before injuring his foot and experienced soreness in his groin.
-He missed the following week and was later revealed that Freeman required groin surgery.
-He was placed on injured reserve on October 16, 2018.
+Freeman returned in Week 5 against the Pittsburgh Steelers before injuring his foot and experiencing soreness in his groin.
+Freeman missed the next game against the Buccaneers, and it was later revealed that he required groin surgery.
+Freeman was placed on injured reserve on October 16, 2018.
+He finished the 2018 season with 14 carries for 68 yards and five receptions for 23 yards in two games and starts.